mmeurer00/plant_finder/README.md

 ## Installation 🌳
 Users can access PlantFinder by cloning this repository.

-1. Find the green "Code" button:
+1. Scroll up and find the green "Code" button:

 2. Click it, and a tab should drop down including a github link (make sure to select the one under SSH).